Question asked – How to prepare for JEE in the remaining time if I have a strong basic knowledge of all important chapters?

 - Write down all the standard problems you can find in a copy and keep on revising.
-In most cases problems faced in exam are small deviation from these problems.
+In most cases problems faced in the JEE exam are small deviations from these problems.

 - For other kinds of problems keep practicing your modules and try to understand each and every concept and problem.

 - Mark the problems you could not solve in the first try and pay special attention to them when you revise.
 Try to think why you could not solve it?
 Was it because you did not have proper understanding of a concept?
 Reread it.
 Did you make a silly mistake?
 Remember it and do not let it happen again.
 Did you apply the wrong concept?
 (For example using equation of motion when acceleration is not constant) then read about both concepts again and understand why that concept cannot be applied in this problem

 - Give a lot of mock tests and analyse on the same day you get results.

 - Divide the questions in the mock test into various categories.
 1. Which you solved correctly – Good, give yourself a pat for that.
 2. Those in which you made silly mistakes.
 3. Those which you could have solved if time permitted.
 4. Those questions which were doable but you did not know/ remember the concept.
 5. Those super difficult ones from which JEE advanced derives its fame.